linnkhant07/Typing-Game/README.md

 3. Compile the game's source code utilizing your preferred assembler.
 4. Initiate gameplay by executing the generated executable file.

-## Usage
+## Gameplay

-1. Start the game and opt for your preferred difficulty level: easy, medium, or hard.
+1. Start the game and choose your preferred difficulty level: easy, medium, or hard.
-2. As the game initiates, a sequence of assembly language instructions will appear on-screen.
+2. Once the game starts, a sequence of instructions will appear on-screen.
 3. Type each instruction promptly and accurately.
-4. Accrue points for correctly entered instructions while incurring deductions for errors.
+4. Collect points for correctly entered instructions while incurring deductions for errors.
 5. Advance through the game, striving for a high score while honing your assembly language typing skills.

 ## Modes

-- **Easy Mode:** Tailored for novices.
-Leisurely-paced gameplay.
+- **Easy Mode:** Features short words, perfect for beginners.
-- **Medium Mode:** Intermediate level of difficulty.
-Moderately-paced gameplay.
+- **Medium Mode:** Presents moderate-length words for a balanced challenge.
-- **Hard Mode:** Advanced level of challenge.
-Rapid-paced gameplay.
+- **Hard Mode:** Offers an advanced level of challenge with long words, providing a highly challenging experience.

 ## Contributing